 Clark & Kent Contractors was awarded the contract to design and build a new skatepark at the Sovereign Centre, Eastbourne.
 All stakeholders and key users were engaged and consulted on the final proposals before construction work started.
 Working closely with the mixed user group and the public, Clark & Kent created a unique skatepark scheme designed to blend perfectly within the existing landscaped area.
 Our proposals surpassed the requirements and ambitions of the enthusiastic user group.

-The original wooden skatepark at the Sovereign Centre, Eastbourne, served the local mini-wheeled community for well over ten years, developing a large, enthusiastic user group.
-Due to plans to extend the Sovereign Centre, the long-standing successful wooden skatepark had to be relocated 100 metres east along the promenade.
+The original wooden skatepark at the Sovereign Centre had served local mini-wheeled users for well over ten years, and the sport had developed a large, enthusiastic user group.
+Plans to extend the Sovereign Centre meant the long-standing, successful wooden skatepark had to be relocated 100 metres east along the promenade.

 Here is some footage of Eastbourne skatepark by local film editor Ben Campbell.
 Thanks for letting us use the video, Ben.

 Location: Sovereign Skatepark, Prince William Parade, Eastbourne, East Sussex, BN23 7LQ

 Other skatepark projects by Clark and Kent can be found at:

 Burnley, Burwell, Edwinstowe, Leicester, Loughborough, Newhaven, Pilsey, Salisbury,